-We are pleased to announce NBR’s 2020–21 Asia EDGE Fellows.
-The year-long nonresident program will support the professional development of the five fellows, who will participate in discussions with policymakers and publish their findings with guidance from NBR’s staff.
-After completing the program, the fellows will draw on the experience they have gained to continue their work on a range of energy market and policy issues—including on technical, economic, legal, and regulatory concepts that can advance domestic and regional goals for energy security.
+We are pleased to announce the 2021–22 Asia EDGE Fellows.
+The year-long nonresident program will support the professional development of the five fellows, who will participate in discussions with policymakers, conduct research, and author publications.
+After completing the program, these fellows will continue their work with the experience they have gained on a range of energy market and policy issues—including technical, economic, legal, and regulatory concepts that can advance domestic and regional goals for energy security.